 Be prepared.
 Treat coaching like any other professional development opportunity.
 Arrive to each session on time and ready to learn.
 Have access to resources and needed equipment.
-Thanks to technology, not all coaching happens face-to-face.
-If your sessions occur on a virtual platform, ensure you have functional audio set up, a headset with a microphone, and a quiet work space.
+Thanks to the boom in the hybrid workplace, not all coaching happens face-to-face.
+If your sessions occur on a virtually, ensure you have functional audio set up, a headset with a microphone, and a quiet work space.

 - Be realistic.
 Coaching, especially when included in a more comprehensive blend, offers a huge number of benefits.
 But, like all training, it has limitations.
 At each stage of the process, look for gaps or opportunities for improvement.
 Review your progress, assess your new skills, and regularly level-set your goals based on these factors.

 - Be open.
 Oftentimes, coachees find themselves surprised by the process or the feedback provided.
 Be flexible and welcome unexpected suggestions and try to incorporate new techniques into your work.
 Boundaries are absolutely imperative to the process, but resisting change limits your professional development.

 - Be an advocate.
 Our virtual team agrees that the best coaching results occur with active coaches that have managerial buy-in.
 If the organization supports your coaching experience, fantastic!
 Continue to communicate with your organizational sponsor to keep them in the loop.
 If you don’t have stakeholder support, you may need to actively seek out backing.